 But what makes them so great, you ask?
 Why have they been used in Chinese and Ayurvedic medicine for thousands of years?

-You can use basil seeds like you would chia: in lemonade, smoothies or soaked in your favorite milk or yogurt as pudding.
-Just make sure you don't eat them raw, since they're rather hard to chew: ten minutes in liquid and they're good to go!
+You can use basil seeds like you would chia: in lemonade, smoothies, or soaked in your favorite milk or yogurt as pudding.
+Just make sure you don't eat them raw since they're rather hard to chew—but give them ten minutes in liquid, and they're good to go!

-Buckwheat Basil Seed Porridge from Swoon Food
+1. Buckwheat Basil Seed Porridge from Swoon Food

-A twist on the classic pannacotta, this melt-in-your-mouth dessert is made with lemongrass, basil seeds and a topping of delicious jamun pulp jam.
+A twist on the classic panna cotta, this melt-in-your-mouth dessert is made with lemongrass, basil seeds, and a topping of delicious jamun pulp jam.

-Upgrade your lemonade in two easy steps: coconut water instead of regular water, and soaked basil seeds to make it even more refreshing.
+Upgrade your lemonade in two easy steps: coconut water instead of regular water and soaked basil seeds to make it even more refreshing.

-Mango and coconut milk are a tasty, tropical combination that's made even better with sabja seeds.
+Mango and coconut milk are a tasty tropical combination that's made even better with sabja seeds.
 Putting them together in your morning smoothie is a brilliant idea, not just for your taste buds but also for your health.

 5. Pineapple Limeade from Take It Easy Chef